Peg Richards Mosher, Ph.D., President, Membership Committee Co-Chair

 Peg Mosher received her doctorate in counseling psychology from Kent State University in 1992.
 Prior to entering full-time independent practice in 1998, Dr. Mosher was a co-owner of a comprehensive group practice in Worthington, Ohio.
 She served as clinical director and director of employee assistance programs and services.
 Currently, Dr. Mosher’s areas of clinical expertise include trauma and victimization, mood disorders, stress and anxiety management, gay and lesbian relationships and grief and loss.
-Dr. Mosher is active in several professional organizations, including APA, EMDRIA, ISST-D and COPA.
+Dr. Mosher is active in several professional organizations, including APA (Divisions 17, 35, 42, 44, 56), EMDRIA, and COPA Past-President.

 Bob Stinson, Psy.D., J.D., ABPP, President-Elect